 Even though you’ve already steam cleaned and vacuumed your pet’s bedding, you should still wash it and dry it on the highest heat settings possible.
 Wash and dry your own bedding as well, just to be safe.

-Do some research or speak to a pest control professional before starting treatment with insecticide.
-Choose an insecticide that is safe for use inside the home and around pets, if you have them.
-Read the manufacturer’s instructions before applying it and follow them carefully.
-There is no benefit to be gained by using more than the recommended amount, and it may be dangerous.
+Do some research or speak to a pest control professional before starting flea treatment in your home with insecticide.
+Choose an insecticide that’s safe for use inside the home and around pets.
+Read the manufacturer’s instructions before applying the insecticide and follow the directions carefully.
+There is no benefit to using more than the recommended amount of insecticide, which can pose potential risks.

-Note, however, that you’ll likely have to apply multiple treatments.
-At some stages of their life cycles, fleas are immune to insecticide, so you’ll need to re-apply as directed.
-Continue vacuuming and washing throughout this time, as all of these steps are necessary to get rid of a moderate to severe infestation..
+However, you’ll likely have to apply multiple treatments.
+At some stages of their life cycles, fleas are immune to insecticide, so you’ll need to re-apply insecticide as directed.
+Continue vacuuming and washing throughout this time, as all of these steps are necessary to get rid of a moderate to severe infestation.

 How To Get Rid of Fleas on Your Pets